-Allocation statements are available to show how school places were allocated where the school was oversubscribed and where it was not possible to offer places to all children who applied.
-Schools located in South Gloucestershire are shown in the link below.
+Allocation statements are available to show how school places were allocated where the school was oversubscribed and why it was not possible to offer places to all children who applied.

 If you have been refused a place at a school in another local authority, you will need to contact that local authority directly.